deployKF/website/content/guides/getting-started.md

 !!! warning "Dedicated Kubernetes Cluster"

     deployKF is a complex tool, and only __one instance__ can be deployed on a Kubernetes cluster at a time.
     It is strongly recommended that you create a __dedicated Kubernetes cluster__ for your deployment of deployKF.

+!!! tip "Virtual Kubernetes Clusters"

+    If you are unable to create a new Kubernetes cluster, you may consider using [vcluster](https://github.com/loft-sh/vcluster) to create a virtual Kubernetes cluster within an existing one.
+    This approach has additional benefits because deployKF uses cluster-wide components (e.g. Istio) and namespaces for user/team profiles, so is not well suited to multi-tenant clusters.

 ??? info "Distributions of Kubernetes"